ratral/TSDA_WDS/_report/Background_Techniques_Leakage _Detecting.md

 ---
 ## Techniques for Leakage detecting

 there are several techniques for detecting where leakage is occurring in distribution systems or transpot lines.
-These include
+These include:

 - random or regular sounding surveys,
 - step-testing on an isolated branch pipeline or partial system,